Hogan vetoes landmark police accountability bills; Democrats launch override

 Over the past week, leaders from the two chambers agreed to meld the nine bills from the Senate into four.

-The measures included the statewide use-of-force policy, which prioritizes de-escalation tactics and imposes a criminal penalty for excessive use of force; a statewide body camera mandate; a restriction on no-knock warrants; and a change to the state’s public information laws to open some complaints against police officers to public view.
+The measures included the statewide use-of-force policy, which prioritizes de-escalation tactics and imposes a criminal penalty for excessive use of force; a statewide body-camera mandate; a restriction on no-knock warrants; and a change to the state’s public information laws to open some complaints against police officers to public view.

-The legislation also shifts the investigation of police-involved fatalities from local authorities to an independent unit in the state Attorney General’s Office; and bans police acquisitions of surplus military equipment.
+The legislation also shifts the investigation of police-involved fatalities from local authorities to an independent unit in the state attorney general’s office; and bans police acquisition of surplus military equipment.

 Jones’s House bill, meanwhile, was pared down to focus on the creation of a new process for disciplining officers.
-It formed an administrative charging committee, made up of a panel that includes civilians, that would decide whether an officer should be internally disciplined and what type of discipline should be given.
+It formed an administrative charging committee that includes civilians and would decide whether an officer should be internally disciplined and what type of discipline should be applied.

-A police chief could not impose a lower discipline than what the committee recommends.
+A police chief could not impose a discipline lower than what the committee recommended.

-Other police protections, such as a five-day waiting period before officers accused of wrongdoing must speak to investigators for internal probes, were also removed.
-But statutes allowing police to participate in political activities and work second jobs remain in place
+Other police protections, such as a five-day waiting period before officers accused of wrongdoing must speak to investigators for internal investigations, also were removed.
+But statutes allowing police to participate in political activities and work at second jobs remain in place.